george-mcintyre/aida-pva/docs/1_02_Users_Guide_SLC_Controls_Database_Channel_Provider.md

 | any scalar array type |               |                                                         | the scalar array                               |
 | `TABLE`               | `value`       | depends on the accompanying <br />`TABLE_TYPE` argument | the scalar_array with <br />one or more values |

-@warning For the following Attributes `ACON`, `KPHR`, `PCON` and `PDES` you can prefix the channel name with `SLC::` to disambiguate it from the channels provided by other Channel Providers. e.g. `SLC::KLYS:LI31:31:PDES` as this same channel name is supported by the Klystron Provider for setting values.
-Without the prefix requests will hit the Klystron Provider which will forward the request to the SLC Database Provider automatically.
+@warning For the following Attributes `ACON`, `KPHR`, `PCON` and `PDES` you need to prefix the channel name with `SLC::` to disambiguate it from the channels provided by other Channel Providers. e.g. `SLC::KLYS:LI31:31:PDES` as this same channel name is supported by the Klystron Provider for setting values.

 ### <secn>  : set